TOPIC: Bedding evidence

 In terms of significant trace evidence, there was a forcibly removed body hair with skin attached to the basal area found on the blue bedsheet.
 The CID could not source the hair due to the fact that only head and pubic hairs can be compared under a microscope.
 The only means of sourcing body hairs, limb hairs, and hair fragments is through DNA testing.
 There also was a bloody head hair from Kimberley found in the multi-colored bedspread.
 The finger section from a surgeon's glove had traces of Colette's blood on it and the word "PIG" written on the headboard in the master bedroom, was written in Colette's blood.
 The finger section from the surgeon's glove was similar in chemical composition to a box of surgeon's gloves found under the kitchen sink.
 The blood and trace evidence found in the bedding convinced CID investigators that Jeffrey MacDonald had used the bedding to transport Colette and Kimberley MacDonald back to their rooms.

-In 2005, the Armed Forces Institute of Pathology performed DNA tests on 28 hair exhibits from the MacDonald case.
+In 2005, the Armed Forces Institute of Pathology performed DNA tests on all of the existing hair exhibits from the MacDonald case.
 The forcibly removed body hair found on the blue bedsheet matched the DNA profile of Colette MacDonald.
 The significance of this result can best be summed up by defense lawyer, Phil Cormier.
 In 1997, Cormier argued the following to Judge Fox:

 "Here, DNA testing could be used very effectively to further demonstrate Jeffrey MacDonald's innocence.
 One simple illustration makes this point.
 As noted above, crime scene investigators found in the bedding in the master bedroom of the MacDonald home a brown body hair of Caucasian origin which, according to the government's own lab examiners, appears to have been forcibly removed and appears to have a piece of skin tissue attached to the basal area of the hair.
 If this hair and piece of skin were subjected to DNA testing, and were such testing to result in a determination that this item did not originate from either Jeffrey MacDonald, his wife, or his daughters, it would be highly persuasive evidence of MacDonald's innocence, for there is little, if any, possibility that this hair and skin found their way into the bedding in the master bedroom other than as a result of a struggle between the victims and the persons who committed the murders."